Trio-Action/trio-action/README.md

 # DEPRECATED: Trio-action

-**NOTE:** This plugin has been deprecated and no longer supported.
-It is recommended that you install or migrate to the newer, supported version, Black Duck Security Scan https://github.com/marketplace/actions/black-duck-security-scan
+**This plugin has been deprecated and no longer supported.
+It is recommended that you install or migrate to the newer, supported version, Black Duck Security Scan https://github.com/marketplace/actions/black-duck-security-scan **
 Synopsys Template allows you to integrate Static Analysis Security Testing (SAST) and Software Composition Analysis (SCA) into your CI/CD pipelines.
 Synopsys Template leverages Synopsys Bridge, a foundational piece of technology that has built-in knowledge of how to run all major Synopsys security testing solutions, plus common workflows for platforms like GitLab.